Menu

 • 157 Old Main Street Marshfield MA

-• 0
+• 12

 Throughout the ages artists have studied with and learned from masters of the craft.
-In this class we will take 4 artists who’s great skill at painting has been inspirational and influential.
-We’ll study the different techniques of 4 different artists, some from history, some from the present time, and examine their techniques, figuring out their particular methods of creating paintings.
+In this class we will take a look at artists who’s great skill at painting has been inspirational and influential.
+We’ll study the different techniques of different artists, some from history, some from the present time, and examine their techniques, figuring out their particular methods of creating paintings.
 With this knowledge we will create our own paintings… either a copy of one of their works, for our own edification, or paint a subject of our choice using their methods.
 It will be both fun and challenging and we will all grow from this experience!
 Best for artists familiar with their medium.

 Monet, Van GoghEdward HopperColin Page

-*please note, no class during April Vacation*
+*please note, no class during February Vacation*

 This class is along the lines of the book ‘Steal Like An Artist” by Austin Kleon, whose book by the same name is a great addition to any artist’s library.
 Join us and explore techniques that will inspire you and push you to grow your own style!